How to Prepare for Retirement: A Complete Guide

 You can take advantage of steady, hassle-free, compounding interest today by opening a peer-to-peer (P2P) investment account with MyConstant.

 P2P investment is a growing investment class with huge growth potential.
-Investing in fully-collateralized loans through MyConstant’s crypto-backed investment yields a steady 7% APR every 6 months.
+Investing in fully-collateralized loans through MyConstant’s fixed-term investments yield a steady 7% APR every 6 months.

-If you’re closer to retirement and you’d like something more stable, you could also consider the Flex account, which offers 4% APY compounded every second with anytime withdrawals.
+If you’re closer to retirement and you’d like something more stable, you could also consider the instant access account which offers 4% APY compounded every second with anytime withdrawals.
 Ideal for anyone hoping to keep their investments locked in even after retirement.

 No matter how old you are or how much risk you’re prepared to take on, one thing is certain: you don’t want to snooze on retirement preparation.